Move Type to Another File refactoring

 This refactoring helps you move the selected type from the current file to any existing file or to a new file.
 If you are moving to a new file, the new file is created automatically.
 If there are no more types in the current file, it can be removed.
 All necessary imports are moved with the type.
 All imports that are no longer necessary are removed from the original file.

-- Press Ctrl+Shift+R and then choose Move to Another File
+Press Control+Shift+R and then choose Move to Another File.

-- Type a file name in the New file name text box.
+Type a filename in the New file name field.
 You can specify the name for an existing file or a new one.
 In the latter case, the new file is created in the current project or folder.

 If no conflicts are found, ReSharper performs the refactoring immediately.
 Otherwise, it prompts you to resolve conflicts.

 This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
 For more information about other languages, refer to corresponding topics in the ReSharper by language section.